 4.1 Non-executive chair

 Upon the next Chief Executive Officer transition, the general policy of the Board shall be that the Chair and Chief Executive Officer positions shall be separate and that each position shall be held by a different individual, subject to the Board’s determination of the Board leadership structure that best serves the Firm and its shareholders.
-The Board shall annually, and in connection with succession planning and the selection of a new Chief Executive Officer, determine whether the role of Chair shall be a non-executive position or combined with that of the Chief Executive Officer, based on the particular composition of the Board, the person then serving, or selected to serve, as Chief Executive Officer and the facts and circumstances at the time.
+The Board shall annually, and in connection with succession planning and the selection of a new Chief Executive Officer, determine the leadership structure of the Board, based on the particular composition of the Board, the persons then serving, or selected to serve, as Chief Executive Officer and Chair and the facts and circumstances at the time.
 Such determination shall be made by the non-management directors, with discussion guided by the Chair, if the Chair is independent, or by the Lead Independent Director if the Chair is not independent.

 4.2 Lead independent director

-When the positions of Chair and Chief Executive Officer are combined, the independent directors shall annually appoint an independent director to serve as Lead Independent Director for a one-year term.
+When the position of Chair is not held by an independent director, the independent directors shall annually appoint an independent director to serve as Lead Independent Director for a one-year term.
 The Lead Independent Director will preside at any meeting of the Board at which the Chair is not present, including at executive sessions for independent directors, at meetings or portions of meetings on topics where the Chair or the Board raises a possible conflict, and when requested by the Chair.
 The Lead Independent Director may call meetings of the independent directors or of the Board, at such time and place as he or she determines.